ezou626/coffee-web-blocker/README.md

 - Popup window: Displays the extension's user interface when the extension icon is clicked
 - Advanced Settings Page: Displays editing and updating features of blocklists

-### Manifest V3

-This extension is built using the latest version of the Chrome extension manifest (Manifest V3).
-The `manifest.json` file defines the extension's properties, permissions, and scripts.

-Key aspects of the Manifest V3 configuration include:

-- `manifest_version`: Set to `3` to use Manifest V3
-- `background`: Specifies the background script as a service worker
-- `action`: Defines the popup HTML file
-- `permissions`: Declares the required permissions for the extension (storage, activeTab, contextMenus)
-- `content_scripts`: Specifies the content script to be injected into web pages

-## Project Architecture

-The project follows a modular architecture with separation of concerns:
-- `Popup.tsx`: The React component for the popup
-- `Page.tsx`: The React component for the page
-- `index.tsx`: The entry point for the popup
-- `page_index.tsx`: The entry point for the page

-The communication between the extension's scripts is handled as follows:

-- `contentScript.js`: Injected into web pages, captures selected text and sends a message to the background script
-- `background.js`: Listens for messages from the content script, saves snippets to storage, and manages the context menu

 ## Credits

-The initial setup of this project was based on the tutorial by [Harshita Joshi](https://github.com/Harshita-mindfire) on creating a Chrome extension with React and TypeScript.
-The corresponding Medium article can be found [here](https://medium.com/@tharshita13/creating-a-chrome-extension-with-react-a-step-by-step-guide-47fe9bab24a1).
+https://github.com/machadop1407he blocking page animation of this project was set up from the tutorial by [Pedro Henrique Machado](https://github.com/Harshita-mindfire) on creating a social media blocker.
+The repo is linked [here](https://github.com/machadop1407/SocialMediaBlocker-ChromeEXT)

-The project has been extended with additional functionality, testing setup, and documentation by Professor Lumbroso.
-The most difficult part was figuring out the right combination of packages for the testing suite (for instance, I would avoid `jest-chrome`, `mockzilla`, `mockzilla-webextension`, to name but a few).

-Our project forked Professor Lumbroso's repository as a base, changing to ECMAScript 6.
+Our project forked Professor [Lumbroso](https://github.com/jlumbroso/chrome-extension-text-collector)'s repository as a base, changing to ECMAScript 6.